upa-url/upa_url-py/README.md

 The `URL` class provides a structured way to parse, manipulate, and serialize URLs.

 An URL can be parsed using one of two methods:
-1. Use `URL` constructor.
+1. Use the `URL` constructor.
 It throws an exception on error:
    ```python
    try:
        url = URL('https://upa-url.github.io/docs/')